 The next Adventist favorite is avocados.
 Avocados taste fantastic and can be used in a variety of vegetarian dishes.
 Avocados have been shown to reduce blood pressure and the risk of stroke.
 (9).

 5. Whole Grains

 Whole grains are a versatile food too.
 You can eat whole grains with vegetables, nut butters, soups, or even make yourself a bean sandwich.
 The possibilities are endless.

 The Adventist diet advocates drinking plenty of water.
 There are many benefits to drinking a lot of water.
-Not only does a water flush out toxins and waste from our bodies but some studies found that water can promote better blood circulation and prevent clotting.
+Not only does water flush out toxins and waste from our bodies but some studies have found that water can promote better blood circulation and prevent clotting.
 (10)